Prescription for Health

 - "Street Beat: Prescription for Health" - Interview on CW50 television, 4/21/13

-- "Community Health Advocates expand services to include assisting in Prescription for Health program" - article in Ypsilanti Farmers Markets 2013 Annual Report
+- "Community Health Advocates expand services to include assisting in Prescription for Health program" - Article in Growing Hope's Ypsilanti Farmers Markets 2013 Annual Report